usc-sail/presentation-template/README.md

-# A presentation template for SAIL presentations
+# A presentation template for SAIL

 **Important:** This has been tested in Overleaf.
 Colors and font loading need more work for the template to compile correctly in your OS.